The incidence comodule bialgebra of the Baez-Dolan construction

+where $\delta_b$ is the basis vector corresponding to $b$.
+Homotopy cardinality is a homotopy invariant notion. \end{blanko}

-\begin{blanko}{Homotopy quotients~\cite{Baez-Dolan:finset-feynman}.} Given a group action $G \times X \to X$ (for $G$ a group and $X$ a set or groupoid), instead of the naive quotient (set of orbits) it is better to use the {\em homotopy quotient} (also called {\em weak quotient} or {\em action groupoid}), obtained from $X$ by sewing in a path from $x$ to $g.x$ for each $x\in X$ and $g\in G$.
-It has much better properties than the naive quotient regarding interaction with the other basic construction such as homotopy cardinality and homotopy pullbacks~\cite{Galvez-Kock-Tonks:1602.05082}, and it will be denoted simply $X/G$.
-The naive quotient (which would be $\pi_0(X/G)$) is never employed.
+\begin{blanko}{Homotopy quotients~\cite{Baez-Dolan:finset-feynman}.} Given a group action $G \times X \to X$ (for $G$ a group and $X$ a set or groupoid), instead of the naive quotient (set of orbits) it is better to use the corresponding homotopy invariant notion of {\em homotopy quotient}.
+It is an example of a homotopy colimit, and as such is determined up to equivalence.
+One specific model (also called {\em weak quotient} or {\em action groupoid}) is obtained from $X$ by sewing in a path from $x$ to $g.x$ for each $x\in X$ and $g\in G$.
+It has much better properties than the naive quotient regarding interaction with the other basic constructions such as homotopy cardinality and homotopy pullbacks~\cite{Galvez-Kock-Tonks:1602.05082}, and it will be denoted simply $X/G$.
+(The naive quotient (which would be $\pi_0(X/G)$) is never employed in this work.)
 In particular, we have

 (where $\norm{G}$ is the order of the group $G$). \end{blanko}